silam/react_portfolio/README.md

 ## <a href="https://serverlessdeveloper.com/">LIVE DEMO</a>

 ## Description
-This is a ReactJS based personal resume website written using React
+This is a ReactJS based personal portfolio website written using React

+#### DEPLOYMENT:
+This portfolio is deployed and hosted on Netlify.com with domain name serverlessdeveloper.com I pay yearly

 ## Make it Your Own!
 #### PREREQUISITES:
 - Sign up for a Netlify account <a href='https://www.netlify.com'>HERE</a>
 - Install Node JS in your computer <a href='https://nodejs.org/en/'>HERE</a>

 #### PROCEDURE:
 - Download the zip folder from Github and unzip it Here is the link to download zip 👉